Knerup/Knerup/README.md

 # 👋 Knerup Pastor (he/him)
 I'm a Interactive Design & Technology **student** learning at Saskatchewan Polytechnic.
-I am currently learning UX/UI.
-Though I am not the best at coding, I have very much enjoyed creating the webpages that we have made in class.
-I hope to become a future graphic designer and use what I know about coding to make really cool websites.
+I am currently learning UI/UX.
+Though I am not the best at coding, I have enjoyed creating webpages in class.
+I hope to become a graphic designer and bring my knowledge of technology to my work.

 - 💼 [linkedin.com/in/knerup-pastor](https://www.linkedin.com/in/knerup-pastor/)
 - 🌐 [knerup.com](https://knerup.com/)